+One of the biggest lies insurance adjusters tell.
 This is code for, “You need to hire an attorney.”
 Don’t count on the insurance adjuster to inform you of your rights under the law.
 Call a professional.

 If you feel like your insurance company is lying to you, they probably are.
 But you can outsmart them, and you don’t have to fight them alone.
 The auto accident lawyers at TorkLaw have successfully recovered hundreds of millions of dollars for their clients.
 Call our law firm for a free consultation; we’ll give you our best assessment of your case, even if you don’t decide to hire us.
 And we only work on a contingency fee basis – meaning you don’t pay unless we win.